zeryabmoussaoui/Real-time-VQA/README.md

  * Python 3.7
  * Tensorflow 1.14.0 with eager execution
  * Keras 2.2.4-tf

+# Dataset

+A tool for generating dataset is available on : [VQA Dataset generator](https://github.com/zeryabmoussaoui/VQA-dataset-Generator).

 # Training
 In order to train the model, someone has to follow these steps :
 1. Run **_Install.ipynb_**.
 This is mandatory to have the necessary data for training.